 What does it all mean?

 I don’t know.
 Originally at the beginning of the summer I would have bet that the correlation between average ticket cashed and tips would have been the strongest because when you cash out a large winner you often get a tip.
 So more large winners brings the tips up and brings the average ticket cashed up.
-But visually it looks like the strongest evidence lies with the number of tickets printed.
+But can I buy prednisone online in UK visually it looks like the strongest evidence lies with the number of tickets printed.
 Busier days yield better tips makes sense, but I would have guessed that the other variables would be, um, more refined.
 I’m no stats geek (statistics is the red-headed stepchild of math IMNSHO), but it looks like these data have a good amount of variation.

 This self-run project encouraged me to keep statistics about other parts of my life, and I ended up ripping off Dan Meyer’s Feltron Project.
 My Applied Math class will be recording their information for their Feltron project for the next month and you will certainly hear more from this in the future.
 Good news: most of the kids seemed into the project.
 We’ll see how they are in a week or two, but they were engaged.